KevinJBoyer/ar_pong/README.md

 - why doesn't airplay work with pyglet :-(
 - why do the southern markers get cut off in the secondary display
 - why doesn't ESC quit both windows

+# todo

+- findHomography using markers from camera (may need longer HDMI cable?)
+- have setup launch app if len([app]) == 1
+- confirm homography with handtracker
+- pong